a2i2/ansible-aws-cli/README.md

+# DEPRECATION NOTICE

+We have moved away from Ansible and are in the process of removing or transferring ownership of our Ansible repositories.
+If you rely on this repository directly, please make arrangements to replace this dependency with your own fork.

 # AWS CLI role for Ansible

 Installs and configures the AWS CLI for conveniently interacting with AWS services such as S3.